-This September, we are hosting our first Virtual Learning and Teaching Symposium, open to our wider community including VU Sydney, VU Online and Partnerships (TNE).
+Victoria University hosted our first Virtual Learning and Teaching Symposium, open to our wider community including VU Sydney, VU Online and Partnerships (TNE).
 Following the success of both the 2019 Vocational Education and Higher Education Learning and Teaching Symposia, this year’s event will include and reach even more of VU’s passionate teachers.

 The symposium aims to foster connections, to examine our distinctiveness and innovation in the Australian education sector and to learn from each other in these rapidly changing times.
 The program featured a keynote address, Q&A sessions, workshops and themed virtual presentations.

 2020 Vision: Discovery | Destination